Endava/cats/README.md

 ## Blackbox mode

-Blackbox mode means that CATS doesn't need any specific context for the service.
+Blackbox mode means that CATS doesn't need any specific context.
 You just need to provide the service URL, the OpenAPI spec and most probably [authentication headers](#headers-file).

 `./cats.jar --contract=openapy.yaml --server=http://localhost:8080 --headers=headers.yml --blackbox`

-In blackbox mode CATS will only report ERRORs if the HTTP response codes received by Fuzzers is a `5XX`.
+In blackbox mode CATS will only report `ERRORs` if the received HTTP response code is a `5XX`.
 Any other mismatch between what the Fuzzer expects vs what the service returns (for example service returns `400` and service returns `200`) will be ignored.

 The blackbox mode is similar to a smoke test.
 It will quickly tell you if the application has major bugs that must be addressed **immediately**.